 |This is a tough nut to crack.|

-I don't have a CoC die and no one any longer in Overwatch, so I have to face another phase of Russian fire.
+I don't have a CoC die and no one any longer on Overwatch, so I have to face another phase of Russian fire.
 One downside to rolling a double phase is the limited number of useful command dice, but Dave has his senior leader ideally placed so that on a single roll of 4 he can get three squads to fire.
 That means in this phase he is comfortably able to find enough command dice to activate the whole Russian platoon to fire.
-Now that my section in the open is pinned, it shares the same cover as the adjacent section, so any fire will be spread across all four teams.
+Now that my squad in the open is pinned, it shares the same cover as the adjacent squad, so any fire will be spread across all four teams.
 Over 50 dice make up this next attack.
 Mercifully there are only (only!)
-16 hits and luckily only one casualty, but a lot of shock, enough to see the section in the open break and fall back.
+16 hits and luckily only one casualty, but a lot of shock, enough to see the squad in the open break and fall back.

 |Things are not looking good.|

 Well, I can't see any way to turn this in my favour and it's clear the longer this goes on the worse my casualties will be.
 If there is any hope of squeezing out a victory it will come at too great a price.
 So far, I have taken four casualties and that's only because my leaders have absorbed two casualty results and fortunately for me only received wounds.
 The Russians have taken five casualties, so honours are fairly even in that sense, but otherwise I have to admit that I'm being driven from the field.
 Letting the Russians have the barrage in scenario 3 isn't a great outcome, but nor is it a disaster.
 Better I keep my casualties down and save my men for the more important struggle to come and so I make a voluntary withdrawal.